Slippy2k/REminiscence/docs/protection/flashback_protection_notes.md

 This document tries to list the game engine routines related to the game protection.

-The addresses and instructions are based on the disassembly of the French DOS version executable.
+The addresses and routines are based on the disassembly of the French DOS version executable.